From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Cross-Family Synthesis, Deployment Challenges, and Future Directions

 \paragraph{Physical feasibility and consistency.} Across all three families, predicted behavior is typically not accompanied by explicit guarantees of kinematic feasibility, collision avoidance, or contact consistency---a contrast with classical model-based planning, where such constraints can be enforced directly.
 Direct methods encode these constraints only implicitly through the action-labeled training distribution, so violations appear as infeasible or brittle actions at execution time rather than being ruled out beforehand.
-Latent-action methods face a related but distinct risk: latent forward models may remain visually predictive while drifting away from controllable, dynamically valid transitions, especially over multi-step rollouts.
+Latent-action methods face a related but distinct risk: the latent forward model used for discovery or planning may remain visually predictive while drifting away from controllable, dynamically valid transitions, and the grounding mechanism may then align executable actions to a physically imperfect latent space.
 Explicit interfaces come closest to exposing physically meaningful targets, but their predictions are still produced by learned perceptual or generative models rather than by constrained motion planners, so they can remain visually plausible while being kinematically unreachable or dynamically inconsistent.
-Thus, the central physical-consistency problem differs across families not in whether it exists, but in where it enters: in direct methods through action outputs, in latent methods through model rollouts, and in explicit methods through predicted visual or geometric targets.
+Thus, the central physical-consistency problem differs across families not in whether it exists, but in where it enters: in direct methods through action outputs, in latent methods through latent prediction and grounding alignment, and in explicit methods through predicted visual or geometric targets.